Long Island Accidents Involving Cellphones

 Behavior of Both Parties

 If both are doing something that is permissible, it becomes like any other case.
-The attorney will have to look at other factors of the accident, such as speed and attentiveness.
+A Long Island attorney will have to look at other factors of the car accident involving cellphone usage, such as speed and attentiveness.